citp/privacy-policy-historical/s/sm/sma/smarkets.com.md

 ## Disclosure of personal information to third parties

-As a policy the Company will not disclose any personal information to anyone other than those employees that need access to your data to provide you with a service.
+As a policy the Company will not disclose any personal information to anyone other than those employees or third parties that need access to your data to provide you with a service.

 We may, however, be required by law or legal process to disclose your personal information to authorities such as the local Lotteries and Gaming Authority.

+As part of the registration process, supplying your information details to authorised credit reference agencies for a soft search to confirm your identity and payment card details.

 ## Protection of your personal information